THE LITTLE EARTH

 100 Days of Food Security at Little Earth

-Little Earth provides access to fresh foods for over 1200 residents, and since 2020, has developed a “100 day Food Security Initiative” to safeguard the community against natural and urban disasters.
+Little Earth aims to provide access to fresh foods for over 1000 residents, and since 2020, has developed a “100 day Food Security Initiative” to safeguard the community against natural and urban disasters.

 Little Earth Colorful Flowers2.png